 A risk-based approach is at the heart of any AML/CFT compliance programme and rests on two pillars: holistic (enterprise-wide or business-wide) risk assessment and targeted (individual customer) risk assessment.
 ML/TF risk assessment should be an integral part of the firm’s overall risk management framework and target the basic steps of risk management: risk identification, risk assessment, risk control, and risk mitigation or avoidance (the latter should be used carefully and should not lead to de-risking of the entire client group).

 Sounds simple?
 In theory it is but putting it into practice raises a number of issues.
-The wrong implementation of a risk-based approach can, at best, result in unhappy customers burdened with unnecessary enhanced due diligence, and, at worst, waste resources and miss criminal activity.
-Here are some tips from our experts on how to approach risk assessment.
+The wrong risk-based approach can result in unhappy customers burdened with unnecessary due diligence.
+It can also waste resources and miss criminal activity.

 Holistic customer segmentation or Enterprise-Wide Risk Assessment (EWRA)